davep/davep.github.com/content/2025-12-12-norton-guide-collection.md

 Norton Guide files](https://www.davep.org/norton-guides/).
-I first used Norton Guides back in the early 1990s thanks to the release of Clipper 5, and later on in that decade I wrote my first couple of tools to turn guides into HTML (and also write a Windows-based reader, then rewrote it, wrote one for OS/2, wrote one for GNU/Linux, and so on).
+I first used Norton Guides back in the early 1990s thanks to the release of Clipper 5, and later on in that decade I wrote my first couple of tools to turn guides into HTML (and also wrote a Windows-based reader, then rewrote it, wrote one for OS/2, wrote one for GNU/Linux, and so on).

 One tool ([`ng2html`](https://github.com/davep/ng2html)) got used by a few